Refer a friend and enjoy £10 off your next session of cat rehabilitation or pet physiotherapy!

 The application of specialized equipment to promote healing and reduce pain.

-• Transcutaneous Electrical Nerve Stimulation (TENS) - Pain management.
-Musculoskeletal pain, post-operative care
+Transcutaneous Electrical Nerve Stimulation (TENS) - Pain management for musculoskeletal conditions and post-operative care.

-• Neuromuscular Electrical Stimulation (NMES) - Prevent muscle atrophy (muscle wasting), re-educate muscle function.
-Non invasive therapy that stimulates the nerves and muscle fibres - post-operative care, kissing spines, nerve damage, improving muscle tone and symmetry
+Neuromuscular Electrical Stimulation (NMES) - Prevent muscle atrophy (muscle wasting) and re-educate muscle function.
+This non-invasive therapy stimulates the nerves and muscle fibers, aiding in post-operative care, kissing spines, nerve damage, and improving muscle tone and symmetry.

 Rehabilitation Programmes

-Customized exercise and management plans following injury, surgery, or chronic conditions.
+Customized exercise and management plans following injury, surgery, or chronic conditions are essential in equine physiotherapy.

-• Phased Rehabilitation: Structured programs progressing from rest and passive mobilization to controlled active exercise (e.g., pole work, hill work) and eventual return to work.
+Phased Rehabilitation: Structured programs progress from rest and passive mobilization to controlled active exercise (e.g., pole work, hill work) and eventual return to work.

 Prices